jsgounot/BioScripts/MapCallGATK/README.md

 * gatk
 * picard
 * samtools
+* rtg (tools)

-All softwares listed above must be executable with their name as indicated.
+All softwares listed above must be executable with their name as indicated and can be downloaded as such using conda.
 Note that this pipeline is done for GATK 4.

 Tested on :
 * bwa  0.7.17-r1188